History of Barbados: Sugar cane and slavery

 By 1660, Barbados generated more trade than all the other English colonies combined.
 This remained so until it was eventually surpassed by geographically larger islands like Jamaica in 1713.
 But even so, the estimated value of the Colony of Barbados in 1730–1731 was as much as £5,500,000.
-Bridgetown, the capital, was one of the three largest cities in English America (the other two being Boston, Massachusetts and Port Royal, Jamaica.)
+Bridgetown, the capital, was one of the three largest cities in English America (the other two being Boston, Massachusetts, and Port Royal, Jamaica.)
 By 1700, the English West Indies produced 25,000 tons of sugar, compared to 20,000 for Brazil, 10,000 for the French islands and 4,000 for the Dutch islands.
 This quickly replaced tobacco, which had been the island's main export.

 As the sugar industry developed into its main commercial enterprise, Barbados was divided into large plantation estates that replaced the smallholdings of the early English settlers.
 In 1680, over half the arable land was held by 175 large planters, each of whom used at least 60 slaves.
-The great plantation ownershad connections with the English aristocracy and great influence on Parliament.
+The great plantation owners had connections with the English aristocracy and great influence on Parliament.
 (In 1668, the West Indian sugar crop sold for £180,000 after customs of £18,000.
 Chesapeake tobacco earned £50,000 after customs of £75,000).

 So much land was devoted to sugar that most foods had to be imported from New England.
 The poorer whites who were moved off the island went to the English Leeward Islands, or especially to Jamaica.
 In 1670, the Province of South Carolina was founded, when some of the surplus population again left Barbados.
 Other nations receiving large numbers of Barbadians included British Guiana and Panama.

-Roberts (2006) shows that enslaved persons did not spend the majority of time in restricted roles cultivating, harvesting and processing sugar cane, the island's most important cash crop.
-Rather, the enslaved were involved in various activities and in multiple roles: raising livestock, fertilizing soil, growing provisional crops, maintaining plantation infrastructure, caregiving and other tasks.
+Justin Roberts shows that enslaved persons did not spend the majority of time in restricted roles cultivating, harvesting and processing sugar cane, the island's most important cash crop.
+Rather, the enslaved were involved in various activities and in multiple roles: raising livestock, fertilising soil, growing provisional crops, maintaining plantation infrastructure, caregiving and other tasks.
 One notable soil management technique was intercropping, planting subsistence crops between the rows of cash crops, which demanded of the enslaved skilled and experienced observations of growing conditions for efficient land use.

-"Slaveholders often counted as "married" only the enslaved with mates on the estate.
-For example, the manager of Newton estate... recorded 20 women with co-resident husbands and 35 with mates elsewhere.
-Members of the latter group were labelled single, members of extended units, or mother-child units."

 By 1750, there were about 18,000 white settlers, compared to approximately 65,000 African slaves.

 The slave trade ceased in 1807 and slaves were emancipated in 1834.